camb416/100-days-of-swiftui/2_starting-swiftui/README.md

 put `@State private` in front of a var in a SwiftUI struct to make 'em mutable.
 Dunno why yet, just do it!

+The `$` preceding a variable name indicates *two way binding* (variable can be read and written from a Text Field for example.)

+`ForEach(0..<100){` lets you create views with a loop.
+It passes a closure and the syntax hurts my head just a little.